praveenms588/samsung-riscv/README.md

 # samsung-riscv
-The program is based on the RISC-V architecture and uses open-source tools to teach people about VLSI chip design and RISC-V. The instructor for this internship is Kunal Ghosh Sir.
+The program is based on the RISC-V architecture and uses open-source tools for VLSI chip design and RISC-V.

 ## Basic Details